 These trips are an incredible opportunity to improve personal skills such as independent learning, self-management, communication, teamwork, problem-solving and leadership qualities.

 One of the most important tasks that the school undertakes is not only to guarantee the academic level of its pupils, but also to provide them with a broad curriculum that offers them ways to develop spiritually, morally, socially and culturally.

 This artistic initiative allows our Secondary students to demonstrate their talents and English language skills.
 In addition, it allows both students and adults to work together as a team.

 Participating in such an enriching academic activity reinforces the students’ self-confidence, improves their communication skills and enhances their language skills.
 It also fosters creativity and develops empathy, emotional intelligence, responsibility and commitment in the student actors.
 Dramatic art is an incredibly fun activity that allows our pupils to form new bonds of friendship.

 Pupils in Years 10, 11 and 12 have the option to participate in the competition known as the Duke of Edinburgh’s International Award (Bronze, Silver and Gold).
 This is a personal development programme comprised of different levels where students complete activities and challenges to demonstrate their abilities to work as part of a team.

-The CREST awards have been running in the UK for over thirty years and are organized by the British Association for Science.
+The CREST Awards have been running in the UK for over thirty years and are organised by the British Association for Science.
 Three levels (Bronze, Silver and Gold) are available to pupils of all ages.

-CREST awards allow our brightest Science pupils to work independently on a Science or Engineering project of their own choice, improving their enquiry, problem solving and communication skills.
-A CREST award is highly prized, for example, it is the only science initiative recognized by UCAS for use in personal statements when applying for to British Universities.
+CREST Awards allow our brightest Science pupils to work independently on a Science or Engineering project of their own choice, improving their enquiry, problem solving and communication skills.
+A CREST Award is highly prized: for example, it is the only science initiative recognized by UCAS for use in personal statements when applying to British Universities.
 At the moment Caxton College is the only school in Spain that runs a CREST Science club.